ignYoqzii/GeoGuessrPlayer/README.md

   Fetches and updates game details such as scores, rounds, and map information in real time.

 - **🤝 Discord Rich Presence**
-  Displays customized game status on Discord using the informations from the GeoGuessr's API.
+  Displays customized game status on Discord using informations from GeoGuessr's API.

 - **🔧 User-Friendly and Robust**
   Handles errors gracefully and provides seamless functionality across different game types and URLs.